Skip to main content

 Product Organization

-• Custom filters - Brand, Size, Color, Material, etc.
+• Custom attributes - Brand, Size, Color, Material, etc.

 Example hierarchy: